Think objects, not pixels

 Similarly, the segment mean shift in ArcGIS is an alternative method of object-based image analysis.
 However, you don’t have as many options as Trimble eCognition.

 For example, you can’t set the weights of several layers when you run the process.
 What you can do is set the spectral and spatial detail, along with the minimum size in pixels.
-With a bit of a trial and error, we used the raster calculator to set custom weights using an nDSM and the red band as input.
+With a bit of trial and error, we used the raster calculator to set custom weights using an nDSM and the red band as input.

 After you segment the image, it’s time to classify each object.
-You are now able to classify because each object has statistics associated with them.
+You are now able to classify because each object has statistics associated with it.
 For example, you can classify objects based on geometry, area, color, shape, texture, adjacency, and more.